CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'create a power pages site', 'build a code site', 'scaffold a website', 'create a portal', 'make a new site', plus framework names that users would mention.
+Excellent coverage of natural trigger terms: 'create a power pages site', 'build a code site', 'scaffold a website', 'create a portal', 'make a new site', plus framework names (React, Angular, Vue, Astro) and 'SPA'.
+These are phrases users would naturally say.

 3 / 3